-- 1. Define a sensor (\wvl, \cal, \rsp files, RESLUT) using the original set of wavelengths (pre-launch values, as provided with the data from the data provider), - 2.
-Run the smile detection tool (compare Section 5.8.4, using the sensor defined in 1 and appropriate absorption features, to derive the polynomial coefficients smile\poly\ord4.dat for smile correction in step 3; alternatively: enter the smile polynomial factors from laboratory calibration.
+- 1. Define a sensor (wvl, cal, rsp files, RESLUT) using the original set of wavelengths (prelaunch values, as provided with the data from the data provider), - 2.
+Run the smile detection tool (compare Section 4.8.5), using the sensor defined in 1 and appropriate absorption features, to derive the polynomial coefficients smile_poly_ord4.dat for smile correction in step 3; alternatively: enter the smile polynomial factors from laboratory calibration.
 Note: if two detectors are in the sensor system, this should be done separately for VNIR and SWIR, option 'repeat values', resolution 0.02 nm.
 Combine the two files for VNIR and SWIR manually into one file afterwards. - 3.
-Using the same sensor as above, run the atmospheric correction with the smile correction option switched 'ON'; (after putting the new file smile\poly\ord4.dat into the sensor definition directory),

-- 4. Apply the spectral polishing routine (see Section 5.6.3 and 5.6.4, and - 5.
-Run the Spectral Smile Interpolation module (see Section 5.6.7 on the atmospherically corrected image.
+Using the same sensor as above, run the atmospheric correction with the smile correction option switched 'ON'; (after putting the new file smile_poly_ord4.dat into the sensor definition directory), - 4.
+Apply the spectral polishing routine (see Section 4.6.3 and 4.6.4), and - 5.
+Run the Spectral Smile Interpolation module (see Section 4.6.7) on the atmospherically corrected image.

-4.8 Haze, cloud, water map
+3.8 Haze, cloud, water map

 Although the surface reflectance cube (and temperature / emissivity for thermal channels) is the main result of the atmospheric correction, some additional products are often requested.
 One of these products is a map of the haze, cloud, water and land pixels of a scene.
 This map not only delivers a basic scene classification, but it may also contain information about potential processing problems.
 For example, if turbid water pixels are not included in the water mask, the haze mask may also be not appropriate and consequently, results of the haze removal over land might be of poor quality.
-Such a pre-classification as part of the atmospheric correction has a long history [32, 60, 88, 89, 90, 61, 70].
+Such a pre-classification as part of the atmospheric correction has a long history [32, 60, 88, 89, 97, 61, 70].
 It is also employed as part of NASA's automatic processing chain for MODIS [1] using the classes land, water, snow/ice, cloud, shadow, thin cirrus, sun glint, etc.

 Therefore, the calculated haze/cloud/water map is a useful optional output of ATCOR.
-It is enabled by setting the parameter ihcw = 1 in the $preference\parameters.dat$ file (see chapter 8.4).
-If the file name of the imagery is "image.bsq" the corresponding map is named "image\out\hcw.bsq".
+It is enabled by setting the parameter ihcw = 1 in the $preference_parameters.dat$ file (see chapter 7.3).
+If the file name of the imagery is "image.bsq" the corresponding map is named "image_out_hcw.bsq".
 It is a 1-channel false-color coded ENVI file.
-In principle, if a certain mask of "image\out\hcw.bsq" (say haze pixels) contains artifacts, it may be edited, and if the edited file is named "image\hcw.bsq" it will automatically be used for the ATCOR processing.
+In principle, if a certain mask of "image_out_hcw.bsq" (say haze pixels) contains artifacts, it may be edited, and if the edited file is named "image_hcw.bsq" it will automatically be used for the ATCOR processing.
 This means ATCOR can repeat the processing with an improved (edited) haze mask.

-The file "image\hcw.bsq" can also be provided by an external (ATCOR-independent) source.
+The file "image_hcw.bsq" can also be provided by an external (ATCOR-independent) source.
 In any case, if this files exists, ATCOR will skip its internal calculations of these masks and use the pre-calculated map.
+Table 3.5 contains the list of the 22 classes in the 'hcw' file and the color coding provided by the ENVI header.

-Additionally, a compact classification map with seven classes (named "image\out\csw.bsq") is also available, Table 4.6 contains the counterpart for the 'csw' file.
+Additionally, a compact classification map with seven classes (named "image_out_csw.bsq") is also available, Table 3.6 contains the counterpart for the 'csw' file.

-Figure 4.14: Optional haze/cloud/water output file.
+Figure 3.15: Optional haze/cloud/water output file.

-The haze/cloud/water file contains the following classes (see Table 4.5):
+The haze/cloud/water file contains the following classes (see Table 3.5):